The experience of being, breathing, and moving in the natural world - developing pathways for understanding and transforming our inner world.

 If you are interested in outdoor therapy I will usually have brief conversation with you on the phone first.
 If it seems like this way of working would be suitable for you, we will then agree a time for an initial assessment session outdoors at my outdoor therapy space.
 This will be an opportunity for you to meet me, meet the 'place' and to talk about what brings you to therapy.
 It will also give you a better sense of what therapy outdoors with me may offer you.
 If we are both happy at this point we will then agree on further times to meet.

-My charge for outdoor therapy sessions is currently £60 for the hour.
+My charge for outdoor therapy sessions is currently £65 for an hour.